 Coronavirus (COVID-19) Update:

-All District schools will be closed starting Monday, March 16, 2020, and we are regularly monitoring recommendations from the CDC, the American Academy of Pediatrics, the Pennsylvania Department of Human Services, and the Pennsylvania Office of Child Development.
-We are working each day to make sure our practice aligns with the most current recommendations .
+CCS has been closed since March 16, in response to the Coronavirus crisis.
+We are monitoring recommendations from the CDC, the American Academy of Pediatrics, the Pennsylvania Department of Human Services, and the Pennsylvania Office of Child Development.
+We look forward to reopening as soon as it is safe to do so.

 See our Coronavirus (COVID-19) page for latest updates.